 Is catnip bad for my cat?

 This probably all sounds a bit strange, but don't worry; catnip is perfectly safe for cats.
-But, as with most things in life, too much catnip can be a bad thing.
+But, as with most things in life, too much of the product can be a bad thing.
 In fact, too much can lead to some vomiting and diarrhoea.
 Again, don't worry; these symptoms will clear up on their own, and there won't be any lasting damage.
 Just keep your kitty off the catnip for a few days!

 How often can my cat have catnip?

 This is for you to decide.
 Some experts recommend limiting catnip to just once or twice every few weeks, while others suggest giving your cat a daily dose.
-Much depends on how your cat responds to catnip and how comfortable you feel giving it to them.
+Much depends on how your cat responds to this plant and how comfortable you feel giving it to them.
 Although it appears to have no negative side effects, catnip is still a psychotropic substance.
 In other words, it alters your cat's brain chemistry.

 When should I give my cat some catnip?